Premier League 2020/2021 fixtures | Full TV schedule by channel, kick-off instances, start and end dates - TheNewsTrace

 Monday 14th September

-Sheffield United v Wolves (6pm) Sky Sports activities Premier League / Essential Occasion / NOW TV
+Sheffield United v Wolves (6pm) Sky Sports activities Premier League / Predominant Occasion / NOW TV

-Brighton v Chelsea (8:15pm) Sky Sports activities Premier League / Essential Occasion / NOW TV
+Brighton v Chelsea (8:15pm) Sky Sports activities Premier League / Predominant Occasion / NOW TV

 Saturday 19th September